-If a fencer withdraws due to a verified injury, all results earned by the fencer (wins and losses) will be retained, both for that fencer and for all others who competed against him or her.
-When a fencer does not complete a scheduled bout already in progress, if the opponent is leading, that bout will be considered as having been won by the opponent and the touches scored shall be retained.
-In all other cases that bout will be considered as not having been fenced.
-If a fencer is excluded from the round-robin portion of the competition (Black Card), all results will be tabulated as if that fencer had not fenced.
-A fencer who receives a Black Card during the top-four finals bouts will be excluded from the competition, and the place that this fencer would have otherwise taken will remain vacant.
-The results of that fencer's round-robin bouts will be retained for the purposes of determining the team championships.
+Black Card.
+If a fencer is excluded from the round-robin portion of the competition due to receiving a Black Card, all results (individual and team) will be tabulated as if that fencer had not fenced.
+A fencer who receives a Black Card during the top-four finals bouts will be excluded from the competition, and the place that the fencer would have otherwise taken will remain vacant.
 Additional NCAA misconduct penalties outlined in the Division I Manual also may be imposed.